konstantinosbakos/Natural_Language_Processing_ML/README.md

 ### ROC Curve

-The [ROC (Receiver Operating Characteristic) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic), is a curve that compares the true positive rate (TPR) against the false positive rate (FPR).
+The [ROC (Receiver Operating Characteristic) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic), is a curve that compares the True Positive Rate (TPR) against the False Positive Rate (FPR).
 TPR could also be reffered to as "the probability of detection", while FPR could be reffered to as "the probability of false alarm".